anbu101/scalp-releases/README.md

 # scalp-releases
-Installers for Scalp Terminal.
+nstallers for Scalp Terminal.
+Source is private.
 Download the latest under Releases.